 Why is it so hard for today’s workers to achieve work-life balance?
 In part, it’s because work never stops.
-If you have a smartphone and email access, …
+If you have a smartphone and email access, you can always check in with the office just one more time before …

 The federal Department of Labor (DOL) budget for fiscal year 2015 is official, and it includes new programs and additional protections for workers and employees.
 This is exciting news for millions of Americans, including the long-term unemployed, students who want to work when they graduate, and current employees whose employers may not be following the law as they should.
 Check out the changes that are being put in place to help you.